apache/chemistry-opencmis/chemistry-opencmis-workbench/chemistry-opencmis-workbench/src/main/resources/META-INF/README-cmis-workbench.txt

 This CMIS client is distributed under the Apache License, version 2.0.
 Please see the NOTICE and LICENSE files for details.

+Original icons by Piotr Kwiatkowski.
+Converted and modified for the CMIS Workbench.

 Get the latest released CMIS Workbench from here: http://chemistry.apache.org/java/download.html